Patient Care Coordination Interdisciplinary Referrals and Case Management

 Pathophysiology

 Fragmented care creates duplication, omission, and delayed treatment, especially for patients with multiple chronic conditions.
-Coordinated workflows align team actions and reduce transition-of-care errors.
+Coordinated workflows align team actions, reduce transition-of-care errors, and prevent repeated diagnostics, duplicated medications, and conflicting therapies.

 Nurse leaders operationalize coordination through referral pathways, communication standards, and case management support.